arjuaman/100_days_of_C_and_CPP_coding/README.md

-# 100 days of code challenge
+g 100 days of code challenge
 ## C

 I'd start by revising my knowledge of C programming, following the book "Programming in C" by Reema Thareja </br>